Skip to main content

 Overview

-Zoysia japonica is a warm-season perennial grass reaching 4-8 inches (10-20 cm) tall (unmowed) with an aggressive, indefinite spread via both stolons and rhizomes and a dense, carpet-like turf habit.
-Native to Japan, China, and Korea, it forms a thick, wiry, medium-textured, dark green lawn with stiff blades 2-4 mm wide that create an extremely dense turf—so dense it resists weed invasion and foot traffic.
+Zoysia japonica is a warm-season perennial grass in the grass family (Poaceae spp.) reaching 4-8 inches (10-20 cm) tall (unmowed) with an aggressive indefinite spread via both stolons and rhizomes and a dense carpet-like turf habit.
+Native to Japan, China, and Korea, the species forms a thick wiry medium-textured dark green lawn with stiff blades 2-4 mm wide that create an extremely dense turf — so dense it resists weed invasion and foot traffic.
 Maintained at mowing heights of 1-2 inches (2.5-5 cm).
-Established by sod, plugs, sprigs, or seed (seed is slow—60-90 days germination).
-Extremely slow to establish—2-3 growing seasons for full coverage from plugs.
-The most drought-tolerant and wear-tolerant of common warm-season grasses.
-Transitions to tan-brown winter dormancy below 55°F (13°C)—dormant period is longer than bermudagrass.
+Established by sod, plugs, sprigs, or seed (seed is slow — 60-90 days germination).
+Extremely slow to establish — 2-3 growing seasons for full coverage from plugs.
+Among the more drought-tolerant and wear-tolerant warm-season grasses available for transition-zone lawns.
+Transitions to tan-brown winter dormancy below 55°F (13°C); the dormant period runs 5-7 months in northern zones, longer than bermudagrass.

 Native Range